Crop Production

 Extension Hemp Action Team

-Alabama Extension has assembled a team of experts to assist hemp growers as needs arise.
+Alabama Extension has assembled the following team of experts to assist hemp growers as needs arise:

 - Neil Kelly, Commercial Horticulture Regional Extension Agent